rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

 ## Adding more fields to an existing model

-The list of attributes in a model can be updated as development progresses.
-If you are using the PropertyBag storage scheme (the default), the only thing you need to do is add the relevant code to the views (`index.erb`, `edit.erb`, `new.erb` and `show.erb`)  and Rhodes will take care of the rest.
-If you have switched to FixedSchema, however, you also need to add the appropriate lines in your model `.rb` file:
+The list of attributes (fields) in a model can be updated as development progresses.
+If using the Property Bag storage scheme (the default), all that's required is to add the relevant code to the views (`index.erb`, `edit.erb`, `new.erb` and `show.erb`); Rhodes will take care of the rest.
+If using Fixed Schema, add the appropriate lines in the `<model name>.rb` file:

     :::ruby
     property :<property_name> :<data_type>

-In our example `Product` model, for example, we could add
+For example, in the `Product` model, we could add:

     :::ruby
     property :color, :string

-The guide [Using the local database](../rhodes/rhom#fixed-schema) contains all the details on which data types are supported, as well as other ways to fine-tune data synchronization.
+For further details, please refer to the [Using the local database](../rhodes/rhom#fixed-schema) guide, which also contains methods to fine-tune data synchronization.

 ## Linking a model to a RhoConnect synchronization server

-### What is RhoConnect
+### What is RhoConnect?
-RhoConnect is the server-side part of RhoMobile Suite that connects your mobile application to external data sources.
-Whether your data comes from a relational database, NoSQL data store, RESTful web services or any other data source, RhoConnect bridges the gap between mobile clients and server resources.
-Using RhoConnect frees you from writing error-prone, hard to maintain synchronization code and takes care of all aspects of data sync.
+RhoConnect is the server-side component of the RhoMobile Suite that connects mobile applications to external data sources and handles all aspects of data synchronization.
+Whether data comes from a relational database, NoSQL data store, RESTful web services or any other data source, RhoConnect bridges the gap between mobile clients and server resources.
+RhoConnect frees the developer from having to write complex synchronization code that's error-prone and hard to maintain.

-### Integrating a mobile Rhodes application with RhoConnect
+### Integrating a RhoMobile app with RhoConnect
-Once your application can store data about a particular model, enabling two-way synchronization with a RhoConnect server is a one-step process: there is only one line to change, in your model file (`product.rb` in our example), uncomment the line
+Once an application can store data about a particular model, enabling two-way synchronization with a RhoConnect server is a one-step process.

+To enable synchronization in a RhoMobile app, simply open the model file (i.e. `product.rb`) and uncomment the line:

     :::ruby
     enable :sync

-As long as your RhoConnect server is properly configured, this is all that is required to benefit from automatic, two-way synchronization.
-See the [RhoConnect Tutorial](../tutorial/rhoconnect) for in-depth information about the benefits RhoConnect provides, as well as [Using the local database](../rhodes/rhom#fixed-schema) to find out how to tune data synchronization according to the needs of your application.
+As long as RhoConnect server is properly configured, this is all that is required to benefit from automatic, two-way synchronization.
+See the [RhoConnect Tutorial](../tutorial/rhoconnect) for in-depth information about the benefits RhoConnect provides, as well as [Using the local database](../rhodes/rhom#fixed-schema) to find out how to tune data synchronization according to the needs of the application.

 ## Associations
-Rhom has a `sync association` called `belongs_to` which you can use to trigger updates on sync-enabled models.
-This is useful where you have relationships between backend service objects.
+Rhom has a `sync association` called `belongs_to` which can be used to trigger updates on sync-enabled models.
+This is useful when relationships between backend service objects exists.

-For example, you can have a list of customers who are assigned to a sales person:
+For example, an app might contain a list of customers assigned to a sales person:

     :::ruby
     class Customer